 For investigations that require a higher level of calibration, it is the responsibility of the Principal Investigator to include those special calibrations as part of their proposal.
-The SSC will process such observations through its normal data processing pipeline(s), and the data will be subject to the applicable proprietary data periods (§3.8).
+The SSC will process such observations through its normal data processing pipeline(s), and the data will be subject to the applicable proprietary data periods (§3.11).
+Observers are encouraged to contact the SSC to discuss and plan special calibrations for those programs requiring a higher level of calibration.